tulane-cmps6610-fall-2025/problem-set-04-arturoAltamirano/answers.md

 - **4c.**

-We want to memoize all previously seen values, and want to build from the bottom up since each timestep represents an individual subproblem that we want to continously build upon.
+We want to memoize all previously seen calculations and results, and want to build from the bottom up since each timestep represents an individual subproblem that we want to continously build upon.

+We may do repeat calculations for this in the form of the sequences of values leading to a given timestep, and would benefit from saving them.

-This specification was too complex for me to implement in Standard ML(I like Standard ML because the documentation from CMU is very extensive, but the language is inherently more complex), I will use SPARC instead:
+I like Standard ML because the documentation from CMU on it is very extensive, but the syntax is very difficult, I have specified something using bottom up memoization:

-**SPECIFICATION NEEDED**
+fun coinCount (selectedCoins : int list, amount : int, cached : int) =
+    let
+        val memo = Array.array (amount + 1)

+        fun opt amt =
+            #if our index is not 0, then we need to check our memoization cache
+            if amt != 0 then

+                #we want to access our table and see if this problem is in there
+                let
+                    cached = Array.sub(memo, amt) |

+                in
+                    #if our current cache index is found, return result member
+                    if cached = cached.result

+                    #if not cached, we can cache it for later
+                    else
+                        let
+                            #(amt - coin value)
+                            fun try_each [] = len[]
+                              | try_each (c::cs) =
+                                    if c > a then try_each cs
+                                    else Int.min(1 + opt(a - c), try_each cs)

+                            val result = try_each coins
+                            val arr = Array.update(memo, a, result)

+                        in
+                            result

+                        end

+            #if we're at 0, just return nothing, since no value has been incurred
+            else
+                0
+    in
+        val answer = coinCount(v, p);

+    end

+**Explanation 1,2,3...**

+**Work and Span**

 - **5a.**

 Yes, because at each time step there is a solution which is optimal.
 By viewing the start times as our timesteps, we can form the following recurrence:

-**Recurrence Needed**
+OPT(i) = max(v(i) + OPT(p(i)),  OPT(i−1))

+ 1) OPT in this case indicated the maximum value that we can select for in the first i tasks.

+ 2) max() is used to denote our desire to select the optimal solution at the given timestep, note that this is technically greedy, but our expression within the parenthesis will account for future opportunity.

+ 3) v(i) represents the value of the current candidate task

+ 4) OPT(p(i)) represents the opportunity cost of all other candidates not being selected.

+ 5) OPT(i−1) is used to indicate the current total rewards acquired.

+We can say that for any given series of events, there is potential for overlap that will interfere with us selecting a subsequent ideal value.
+Therefor if we remove any given selection from our hypothetical ideal series of selections and replaced it with a sub-optimal selection, it would destroy the rest of the sequence.

+Essentially, by defining the problem in this recurrence, we assert that any given task is not only optimal in the local sense when compared to it's other candidates, but on a global level for the whole sequence, since they are all dependent on one another.

+This condition acts as proof for the optimal substrucutre property.
+Since for any given solution, or even timestep within an incomplete solution, it cannot be optimal without all other prior selections being optimal.

+My reasoning for this was based on the recurrence for the knapsack problem, pertaining to capacity:

+v(OPT(n, Value)) = max{v(task) + v(OPT([n - 1], W - w(n))), v(OPT(n - 1), W)}

+Only for this application, there is no more capacity metric, only the time element and the opportunity cost of potentially being stalled on a task.

 - **5b.**